Published By Credit Suite at November 30th, 2015

 Purchase order financing uses your purchase orders as collateral, while account receivable factoring uses your receivables as collateral.

-You can also use real estate, revenue, and other business assets to qualify for specialized funding vehicles to help you get money fast.
+You can also use real estate, revenue, and other business assets.
+So, you can use them to qualify for specialized funding vehicles to help you get money fast.

-And since these financing options are using an element of your business as security, your personal or business creditdoesn’t have to be great to qualify.
+And since these financing options are using an element of your business as security, your personal or business credit doesn’t have to be great to qualify.
+It could be the perfect choice if your personal or business credit is less than stellar.

-If you do have good credit with a score of 650 or higher, then you should qualify for unsecured funding options also.
+If you do have good credit with a score of 650 or higher, then great!
+You should qualify for unsecured funding options also.

 Unsecured funding is where the bank will lend you money or approve you for a credit line with no security required.